Montgomery County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Montgomery, Georgia, your vehicle is typically impounded.
+When you're arrested for DUI (Driving Under the Influence) in Montgomery County, your vehicle is typically impounded.
 This is standard procedure to ensure public safety and prevent you from driving under the influence again.
 Impoundment also allows law enforcement to secure the vehicle if it's needed as evidence.
 Don't panic; retrieving your car is possible, but acting swiftly is key.

 Where Is Your Car?

 Finding out where your car is located is the first step.
-It's likely at an official impound lot, but knowing which one is essential.
+It's likely at an official impound lot, and in Montgomery County, you have a couple of potential locations to check:

 How to Find Your Vehicle